-The Town and its partners, Westwinds Communities (WC) and the Brenda Stafford Society for the Prevention of Domestic Violence (BSS), are pleased to announce that today marked the official launch of the D’Arcy Affordable Housing project.
+The Town and its partners, Westwinds Communities (WC) and the Brenda Strafford Society for the Prevention of Domestic Violence (BSS), are pleased to announce that today marked the official launch of the D’Arcy Affordable Housing project.
 The project, which will help boost local economies by increasing the purchasing power of residents and by attracting employers with the promise of a stable workforce, will be built in the newly developed D’Arcy neighbourhood.

 “Okotoks Town Council and administration are very proud to be a part of this long-awaited project.
 Adding more purpose-built rental units in Okotoks will fill a gap that has existed for years.
 The project aligns with Council’s strategic priorities, specifically to manage community growth and strengthen a healthy and safe community.
 Providing affordable and diverse housing options in our community will fit our residents’ needs at every age and stage of their lives,” said Deputy Mayor Florence Christophers.